ethz-asl/nbvplanner/octomap_to_mesh/README.md

 Alternatively use the provided launchfile to save the octomap as a surface mesh.

 The core functionality is exported c++ code from the Matlab toolbox Octomap2Mesh.
-For the conversion, unmapped space is assumed to be occupied.
+For the mesh generation, unmapped space is assumed to be occupied.